WebOfTrust/keri/docs/Glossary.md

 All crypto material appears in `KERI` in a fully qualified representation that includes a derivation code prepended to the crypto-material.
 <img src="../images/derivation-code.png" alt="Derivation Code" border="0" width="600">

-#### Duplicity
-In `KERI` consistency is is used to described data that is internally consistent and cryptographically verifiably so.
-Duplicity is used to describe **external inconsistency**.
-Publication of two or more versions of a `KEL`, each of which is internally consistent is duplicity.
-Given that signatures are non-repudiable any duplicity is detectable and provable given possession of any two mutually inconsistent versions of a `KEL`.

-In common language 'duplicity' has a slightly different connotation: 'two-facedness', 'dishonesty', 'deceitfulness', 'deviousness,'two-facedness', 'falseness'.

 #### End verifiable
 If a log is end verifiable, this means that the log may be verified by any end user that receives a copy.
 No trust in intervening infrastructure is needed to verify the log and validate the content.